-Staying motivated at work can be a challenge, especially if you have a job that isn’t very interesting or that is downright boring.
-That said, it’s not necessarily the job one has to do but attitude that drives motivation.
+Staying motivated at work can be a challenge, especially if you have a job that isn’t very interesting or that’s downright boring.
+That said, it’s not necessarily the job but attitude that drives motivation.

 One thing many of articles on work motivation have in common is to advise people to see value in their work, for themselves, for the company or organization, for society in general.
 If you have an opportunity to help someone in a job, whether a co-worker or a member of the public, take it for the sake of spreading goodwill and for seeing value in your own work.

 This Lifehacker.org article titled “How to Stay Motivated at Work When You Hate Your Job,” says the first thing you should do is figure out the reason you lack motivation.

 It may be something you can’t remedy, such as thinking you’re not getting paid enough for the job you’re required to do.
 Or it could be that your boss is demanding and unappreciative or even worse, a downright monster.

 If that’s the case, look at your work as valuable life experience and find something positive from it to put on your resume until you can find a new job where you’re more satisfied.

 Being pleasant to people you work with and customers likely will be returned to you in kind, which makes the workplace a much better environment.
 If there are people at your job whom you don’t get along with, withhold the snide remarks and act cordially to make working more pleasant.
 If you avoid conflict, you can more easily remain motivated and can get more work done.

 News.com.au career experts say becoming friends with co-workers is one of the best ways to stay motivated on the job.

 Several of the articles advise taking regular breaks at work—10 minutes of break time for every 50 minutes of intense work.
 Not every boss would see that as desirable, and in many jobs it’s just not possible to take that much break time.
 Factory workers and other blue-collar jobs come to mind.